yutanicorp/powermolecli/README.md

 ## Errors

-When running into issues, consider to start powermolecli with log-level 'debug' and/or consult the log file in /tmp on destination host.
+When running into issues, consider starting powermolecli with log-level 'debug' and/or consult the log file in /tmp on destination host.